edvm/workstation-restore/README.md

 It's a personal and simple (quickly written) script to install all the usual tools I use on my workstation.

+It can be used with the following Gnu/Linux distributions:

+- Fedora
+- Elementary OS

-It gives you a command line tool that lets you install and autoconfigure:
+It gives you a command line tool that lets you execution functions which will install and autoconfigure:

 - vscode
 - zsh and oh-my-zsh configured for the user that runs the script